Iyokan Orange

 The Balance of Cultivation and Preservation is the Key to Delicious Flavor.

-“There is a saying in the world of Ehime Iyokan cultivation which goes, ‘Half on the Tree, Half in the Silo,’” says Mr. Miyauchi.
+“There is a saying in the world of Iyokan Orange cultivation which goes, ‘Half on the Tree, Half in the Silo,’” says Mr. Miyauchi.
 The fruit are slowly ripened in a dedicated silo after being diligently raised on the tree and harvested.
 It’s plain to see that a sure technique passed down for many years and a lot of effort have led to a uniquely delicious flavor.

 Special thanks to: JA Ehime Chuo, Mr. Ichiro Miyauchi, Mr. Kenki Sakudo, Mr. Akihiro Miyauchi